Prairie Plant Conservation Program Partners

 Friends of Puget Prairies

 The Friends of Puget Prairies is an informal organization devoted to conserving and restoring Washington’s native prairie ecosystems.
 The group created the original model for volunteers and community members to cultivate prairie plants for restoration.
-Members of the organization are instrumental in the collection of wild sourced seed for the restoration of Puget lowland prairies.
-Additionally, Friends of Puget Prairies developed the first protocols for the cultivation of native prairie species in the south Puget Sound.
-Friends of Puget Prairies have provided SPP and our partners an excellent foundation to build upon to continue to improve and protect the prairies of the Puget Sound.
+Members of the organization are instrumental in the collection of wild sourced seed for the restoration of Salish lowland prairies.
+Additionally, Friends of Puget Prairies developed the first protocols for the cultivation of native prairie species in the south Salish Sea.
+Friends of Puget Prairies have provided SPP and our partners an excellent foundation to build upon to continue to improve and protect the prairies of the Slaish Sea region.

 Pacific Rim Institute for Environmental Stewardship